 The impact of rat poison on wildlife has been documented across Massachusetts.
-A 2011 study, for example, showed that a stunning 86% of 161 birds of prey had some form of second generation anticoagulants in their liver tissue.
-An additional study, published in 2017, found rates of 96%.
-Dr. Murray, researcher at the Tufts Wildlife Clinic at Cummings Veterinary Medical Center at Tufts University, notes that these birds are representative of the state, and that “the food chain is extensively contaminated.”
-And while the rodenticide may not always kill these non-target animals, it can impact their ability to reproduce and sicken them.
+A 2011 peer-reviewed study found that 86% of 161 birds of prey, tested at Tufts Wildlife Clinic, had some form of SGARs in their liver tissue.
+A second study, conducted from 2012-2016 and also utilizing Tufts Wildlife Clinic to test four different species of birds of prey in Massachusetts, found a rate of 96%.
+Dr. Maureen Murray, researcher at the Tufts Wildlife Clinic at Cummings Veterinary Medical Center at Tufts University, notes that these birds are representative of the state, and that the food chain is extensively contaminated.
+A 2020 study reports that a stunning 100% of 43 red-tailed hawks in New England who were tested had anticoagulant rodenticide in their bodies, indicating that the presence of rodenticides in our wildlife has only increased over the past decade.
+In a 2023 article scientists note that “these findings have global implications as increasing concern regarding exposure to and toxicosis from ARs in nontarget wildlife worldwide leads to a search for alternatives and effective mitigation approaches.”
+And while the rodenticide may not always kill these non-target animals, it can still impact their ability to reproduce and sicken them.
 Animal control officers and veterinarians in the Commonwealth have seen, for example, birds of prey fall out of trees from muscle weakness and choke on their own blood from internal bleeding as a result of having ingested rodenticide.

 The risk is so great to both wildlife and household pets that wildlife organizations have urged homeowners to only use poison as a last resort and, if hiring a pest control company, ask them to use non-SGAR materials.
-Some of the many tragic examples of wildlife dying from rat poison — either from eating it directly or eating a prey animal that had ingested poison — include MA’s first confirmed eagle death caused by rodenticides, another bald eagle only 5 months later, Ruby the Red-Tailed Hawk of Fresh Pond, a family dog, and a pregnant raccoon and her babies.
+There are many tragic examples Massachusetts of wildlife and pets dying from rat poison — either because they consumed it directly or because they ate a prey animal that had ingested it— including the state’s first confirmed rodenticide-caused eagle death in March 2021, which was followed by another bald eagle only 5 months later, Ruby the Red-Tailed Hawk of Fresh Pond, two family dogs, a family of owls, and a pregnant raccoon and her babies.
+In February 2023, a beloved eagle in Arlington, who was neshttp://“https://www.boston25news.com/news/rat-poison-killing-larger-animals-worsening-rodent-problem/1007938673/ting with her mate, succumbed to rodenticide poisoning despite tireless efforts of wildlife veterinarians.
+She is survived by her lifelong mate.

-In addition to non-target wildlife, household pets are at risk of ingesting these toxins.
 The MSPCA’s Angell Animal Medical Centers alone see dozens of cases of companion animals poisonings each year.
 The cases peak during spring and fall, when landlords and homeowners are most affected by the presence of mice or rats.
-The cost of veterinary care to treat an animal who has ingested rat poison can exceed $2,000 and take weeks of supportive care and medication, putting a significant strain on families financially and emotionally.
+The cost of veterinary care to treat an animal who has ingested rat poison can exceed $2,000 and treatment can require weeks of supportive care and medication, putting a significant financial and emotional strain on families.

 The MSPCA is currently conducting a survey of licensed Massachusetts wildlife rehabilitators, and the preliminary results are striking.
-In 2019 and 2020, roughly a third of respondents treated animals that had been poisoned by rodenticide, and roughly an additional third treated animals that they suspected had been poisoned by rodenticide.
-Rehabilitators treated hawks, owls, chipmunks, skunks, and more; half of these animals had been poisoned by consuming a poisoned prey animal, while 33% ate the poison directly (and it was unclear in the remaining 17% of cases).
+In 2019 and 2020, roughly a third of respondents treated animals that had been poisoned by rodenticide, and about another third treated animals that they suspected had been poisoned.
+Rehabilitators treated hawks, owls, chipmunks, skunks, and more; half of these animals had been afflicted after consuming a poisoned prey animal, 33% ate the poison directly, and in the remaining 17% of cases, the poison source was not determined.
 Many of these animals needed to be humanely euthanized.
 Much work remains to be done in educating the public, as rehabilitators report that they are seeing an increase in rodenticide poisoning cases.

 To address this serious issue, legislation has been filed at the Massachusetts State House.
-H. 3991: An Act relative to pesticides was filed by State Representative Jim Hawkins in early 2021.
+S. 487/H. 825: An Act relative to pesticides was filed by State Senator Paul Feeney and State Representative Jim Hawkins in 2023.
 While personal use of SGARs is already banned in Massachusetts, licensed pest companies can still use it when hired to deal with rodent problems.
-This bill requires digitization of pesticide use forms for better monitoring, requires pesticide companies to provide customers with written information on Integrated Pest Management (IPM) strategies and the effects of SGARs on wildlife and the environment, and requires the increased use of IPM strategies in Massachusetts.
-We hope educating home and business owners on the dangers of rodenticide will reduce their use in our communities.
+This bill requires digitization of pesticide use forms for better monitoring and requires the increased use of Integrated Pest Management (IPM) strategies in Massachusetts.
+We hope educating home and business owners about the dangers of rodenticide will reduce their use in our communities.

 What is the alternative?